The 1967 Shelby

 almost immediately!”
 This statement correlates with the approximate time

-the convertible would have been updated with the '68 styled fiberglass,
+the convertible would have been updated from the '67-/2 front-end to the '68 styled fiberglass,

-built by A.O.
+which was crafted by A.O.
 Smith and shipped to SAI.
-The theft was reported in April 1967.
+The theft was

 The theft and recovery